lambdaclass/mina_bridge/README.md

 This project introduces the proof generation, posting and verification of the validity of [Mina](https://minaprotocol.com/) states into a EVM chain, which will serve as a foundation for token bridging.

 We are working on delivering an MVP for mid March 2024.
 This MVP verifies Mina state opening proofs in Ethereum without taking into account consensus validation and Pickles verification.
-* Circuit for verification algorithm. :no_entry_sign: All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
+* **Circuit for verification algorithm.** :no_entry_sign: All the tasks described below can be started once the new circuit framework and its API in Rust is ready to be used
     * Integrate current Kimchi partial verification in o1js with the verifier circuit.
 The rework in Rust should take 2 weeks, depending on the new API.
     * Complete Kimchi verifier circuit: final verification.
 (2 weeks)
-* KZG Prover (state proof wrapper):
+* **KZG Prover** (state proof wrapper):
     * Connect Kimchi + KZG prover with current verifier circuit.
 We are working on this. :hammer::ladder: (3 weeks)
-* Verifier Smart Contract:Inputs deserialization.
+* **Verifier Smart Contract:** Inputs deserialization.
 We are working on this. :hammer::ladder: (2 weeks)
     * Partial verification, final steps.
 We are working on this. :hammer::ladder: (2 weeks)
     * Final verification.
 We are working on this. :hammer::ladder: (3 weeks)
+* **Account state utility:**
+    * A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.

 ## Design objectives